How much time will I spend studying at the New York School of Homeopathy?

 What is the New York School of Homeopathy clinic and how does it work?

-When you join the clinic in your 3rd year, new clients are seen once a month on a Saturday afternoon.
+When you officially join the clinic in your 3nd year, new clients are seen once a month on a Saturday afternoon.
 Case taking involves a student homeopath and Susan Sonz, the Director, while the rest of the class observes and takes notes, without direct participation.
 Follow-ups with previous clients are usually scheduled on Sunday afternoons.

 On Saturday evening, each student is expected to analyze the case, choose a remedy, and write up the case.
 Sunday afternoon is spent discussing the case.
 Under the supervision of Susan Sonz, a consensus is reached and a remedy choice is made.
 The student homeopath will be expected to manage the case, again under supervision and with the help and support of the clinic class.
 Regular updates on each client are submitted via email, and discussion is encouraged as issues of remedy, potency and management arise.